-To access the Document Builder click on the icon on the top right of your screen.
-Document Builder is an add-on Module so if you do not have the link shown above and would like access to it, or if you have any questions about Document Builder, email firstname.lastname@example.org
+To access the Document Builder click on your profile picture or initials at the top of any Edelweiss page, Settings and Preferences, then Go to Document Builder.
+Document Builder is an add-on Module so if you do not have the link shown above and would like access to it, or if you have any questions about Document Builder, email email@example.com

 You Document Builder homepage will have 3 sections: